 - Bake for 20 minutes.

-Though these Chocolate Zucchini Muffins do taste best when fresh, they keep well covered in the fridge for up to a few days.
-If you have just taken them out of the fridge, I’d recommend warming them up in an oven toaster if you have one.
+Although these do taste best when fresh, they keep well covered in the fridge for up to a few days.
+If you have just taken them out of the fridge, I'd recommend warming them up in an oven toaster if you have one.

 - You can use any type of oil: coconut oil, olive oil or vegetable oil.